 Nature loss is also accelerating as a result of human-made climate change and resource exploitation.
 Unsustainable productive practices and habitat destruction, including overfishing, bottom trawling, and lack of traceability along supply chains, severely impact marine biosecurity and biodiversity.
-For example, bottom trawling-a technique that involves one or two boats dragging large, weighted nets across the seabed-is responsible for around a quarter of the global catch.
+For example, bottom trawling is responsible for around a quarter of the global catch.
 However, 40-60% of the catch are unwanted and protected species, thus undermining biodiversity.
-The technique is also responsible for a huge share of GHG emissions (40% of transportation in the US) because they harm blue carbon ecosystems such as seagrass.
-Countries focusing on developing Blue Industries must therefore prioritize ensuring healthy aquatic ecosystems.
-Widespread coral bleaching and reef degradation has been observed and other critical marine ecosystems such as mangroves are also under threat.
-Resource depletion due to overexploitation of resources is a major threat to Blue Industry.
-For example, more than one-third of global fishery stocks are classified as "overfished" by FAO, up from 10% in the mid-1970s.
+The technique is also responsible for a huge share of GHG emissions because they harm blue carbon ecosystems such as seagrass.42 Countries focusing on developing Blue Industries must therefore prioritize ensuring healthy aquatic ecosystems.
+Widespread coral bleaching and reef degradation have been observed and other critical marine ecosystems such as mangroves are also under threat.
+Resource depletion due to overexploitation of resources is another major threat to Blue Industry.
+For example, more than one-third of global fishery stocks are classified as "overfished" by FAO, up from 10% in the mid-1970s.43